nrfconnect/sdk-nrf/doc/nrf/ug_bootloader_adding.rst

 Adding MCUboot as an immutable bootloader
 =========================================

-To build :doc:`mcuboot:index` with a Zephyr or |NCS| sample, enable the ``CONFIG_BOOTLOADER_MCUBOOT`` in the application's :file:`prj.conf` file, an associated Kconfig fragment, or using the command line:
+To build :doc:`mcuboot:index-ncs` with a Zephyr or |NCS| sample, enable the ``CONFIG_BOOTLOADER_MCUBOOT`` in the application's :file:`prj.conf` file, an associated Kconfig fragment, or using the command line:

 .. code-block:: console